 UC Berkeley School of Information put out a press release about our goals for the project.
 Our past work and projects have also received press coverage: Dr. Lajevardi spoke about her latest book, Outsiders at Home, on NPR and Religion News.
-Dr. Salehi and Roya spoke about computational propaganda for Buzzfeed News and had their research about Islamophobic content and Gab covered by CNN.
+Dr. Salehi and Roya Pakzad's work on computational propaganda was covered by Buzzfeed News and the research about Islamophobic content and Gab was covered by CNN.

 Dr. Mariam Asad holds a Ph.D. in Digital Media from Georgia Institute of Technology, working on how technology design can offer opportunities for civic participation through grassroots/community-based initiatives.
 Website: www.notmiriam.com/